fastoch/TanStack-React-Query/TUTO.md

 - in the `App.tsx`component, remove everything in the `return` statement except for the empty fragment
 - then, remove useless imports and useState

-The App file should look like that:
+The initial `App.tsx` file should look like that:
 ```tsx
 import './App.css'